matthewabrams/NASDAQ-Stocks/README.md

 # NASDAQ-Stocks-2014-2024

 My project is based on historic stocks 2014-2024.
-Source of data came from [Nasdaq.com](https://www.nasdaq.com/market-activity/quotes/historical)
+Source came from [Nasdaq.com](https://www.nasdaq.com/market-activity/quotes/historical), can only download up to ten years worth of historical data.

 # Key Questions & Objectives